SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Qizhou Jiang

 Helped conduct human practices and wetlabs for the yeast group.
-Designed the safety and education wiki and organized local high school activities (education).
+Designed the safety and education wiki and organized local high school activities education.

 ### Sihan Wang
-Helped with background research, conduct wetlabs, human practice organization, and wiki writing.
+Helped with background research, designed lab detection protocols for the lactococcus group, conducted wetlab experiments, helped with human practice organization including journal club organization and wiki writing.

 ### Renwei Gao
-Fund manager of the team, in charge of labware purchasing, helped with background research and human practice.
+Fund manager of the team, in charge of labware purchasing, helped with background research and survey distribution as a part of human practice.

 ### Yunyi Ru

-In charge of lab design, wet labs & wiki writing.
-Hosted journal club and science lecture for the human practice part.
+In charge of E. *coli* lab design, wet labs & wiki writing.
+Hosted journal club and science lecture for the human practice.

 ### Yuxin Wang
-Co-establish the project topic.
+Co-established the project topic.
 In charge of lab design and wet lab for the yeast group.
-Also assist in Wiki writing and expert interview.
+Also assisted in Wiki writing and expert interview.

 ### Jingyun Jin
-Help conduct human practice and perform wet lab.
+Helped design survey as a part of human practice, helped with E.*coli* wet lab experiments.

 ### Yixuan Liu
 Organized and chaired the iGEM2022 Journal Club Seminar ever since 2021.
-Actively participate in the Human Practise part including designing and popularizing events in local collegiate school.
+Actively participate in human practice part including designing and popularizing events in local collegiate school.
 Help conduct wet labs.

 ### Chang Shen

-Proposed the project topic, participated in plasmid design and workflow design of E group, helped conduct human practices, wet labs, and background research.
+Proposed the project topic, participated in plasmid design and workflow design of E.coli group, participated in wet labs and background research.
+Helped conduct collaboration with XJLTU as a part of human practice.